WasiqulIslam/NoteBook/README.md

 After you have installed jdk1.5, double click run.bat file to run the program(in windows). for more referance see: "Readme(How To Run).txt" file.

-Morale: To keep notes is one step to keep life organized;one step for success and find errors of ownself.
+Usage: To keep notes is one step to keep life organized;one step for success and find errors of ownself.

 This software is used to keep track of daily notes